philsturgeon/phil.tech/_posts/2012-03-06-packages-the-way-forward-for-php.markdown

 Another knock-on effect is that you have to install pretty much any code you need to add a new repository, because so many people are using their own to avoid using the default repo.
 That makes it harder to search, harder to contribute and just generally more of a bitch to work with.

 Of the packages already on on PEAR, most of them are massively out of date, inactive and no longer maintained, or never made it out of alpha.
-I have heard a few developers say "PEAR is awesome, they have a package for everything!".
+I have heard a few developers say "PEAR is awesome, they have a package for everything!"
 Maybe, but when I see that amongst a team of 4 developers, 2 are inactive and the code only got to 0.2.1 (alpha) in 2006-04-22, I am not full of hope for the stability of that codebase.

 The nail in the coffin for me with PEAR is one of the biggest bug bears of the Gem system: system-wide installation.
 If I want to use a specific package, which requires a newer version of an already installed package, then I have to update it on my whole installation.
 That means an application I have not touched in weeks might break next time I try loading it on my local box.
 WAT?